MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

    :::image type="content" source="media/how-to-customize-branding/favicon-example.png" alt-text="Screenshot of sample favicons in a web browser.":::

 - **Background image**: Select a PNG or JPG to display as the main image on your sign-in page.
-This image scales and crops according to the window size, but the sign-in prompt may partially block it.
+This image scales and crops according to the window size, but the sign-in prompt might partially block it.

 - **Page background color**: If the background image isn't able to load because of a slower connection, your selected background color appears instead.